-Office for Youth Services Category Performance Measures Description Goal Statement Government Assistance YB-Agency Contacts Includes the number of meetings, visits, reviews and technical assistance conducted with contract agencies.
+Office for Youth Services Category Performance Measures Description Goal Statement Government Assistance YB-Agency Contacts Monitor, assess, provide technical assistance and evaluate funded agencies to ensure compliance and cost effectiveness of youth service delivery system.
 Government Assistance YB-Claim Reviews Audited Includes the number of claim reviews audited for accuracy to be processed and paid for by the Comptroller.
 Continue to desk audit claims for contract agencies.
 Government Assistance YB-Cnty & Muni Applications Includes the number of applications processed to the NY State Office of Children and Family Services for state aid reimbursement.
 Continue to provide technical assistance to and process applications for Nassau County, local villages and municipalities in order to draw down NYS dollars for youth and recreational services.
 Government Assistance YB-Community Collaborations Includes the number of meetings with school and community organizations in the Lawrence, Hempstead and Roosevelt school districts as well as the broader community in order to coordinate service delivery to youth in these communities.
 To continue to facilitate the school, community collaborations in order to provide youth with a comprehensive array of support services in their respective communities.
 Government Assistance YB-Contracts Processed Includes the number of contracts that Youth Board processes and reviews.
 To process and track County Youth Board contracts including the development and approval of contract language from agency applications, compilation of required legal documents, agency assessment and following contract through the County contract routing process.
 Government Assistance YB-RHY Service Contacts Includes the number of service contacts to the County from the Runaway/Homeless Service Network.
 Provide funding, monitor and provide training and oversight to County Runaway/Homeless Youth Service Network including emergency and short term housing, crisis intervention, family mediation, 24 hour runaway hotline and information and referral.
 Government Assistance YB-Youth Served Represents the number of youth and family members served on a regular basis through youth and family development services, juvenile justice, workshops, special events, classroom and auditorium presentations in communities of greatest need in Nassau County Continue to fund youth and family development programs which serve youth and their families on a regular basis and through youth development services, workshops, class presentations, scheduled auditorium presentations, etc. which are strategically located in communities of greatest need in Nassau County.